pattusdev/Shop24/README.md

 • We would like you to develop a single service in either Spring Boot that exposes several REST endpoints (see next page)

-• You can use whatever database you want (we recommend using SQLIite, MySQL or Postgres)
+• You can use whatever database you want (we recommend using SQLite, MySQL or Postgres)

 • You should include a README file that has instructions for us to get the solution running on our machines